TMcCann2019/rest-discussion-questions/README.md

    * What SQL (if applicable) would be fired in the controller actions for each of the routes?
    * Why might it be important that routes and resources have a conventional structure?
-   * Which routes would you `render` a view and for which would you `redirect to` another route?
-Why?

 2. Let's say you have built an app that is a blogging platform.
 You have a Post and an Author model and you have controllers and routes for the CRUD actions of each model.
 You sit down at your computer and visit www.youramazingrailsblog.com/posts:

    * What kind of web request is this making? (i.e. is it a `GET`, `POST`, etc request?)